reez/BitcoinUI/README.md

 ## What's Included

-The design system in the kit includes the basics:
+The design system in the kit includes:

 - Colors
 - Button styles